 - Determine if all local state and federal laws were followed

 Having a truck accident attorney to determine and prove that the other driver was negligent makes them the at-fault party.
 Proving who is at fault is critical for any truck accident lawsuit.
 Additionally, the state and federal laws that regulate the trucking industry are complicated.
 Only an experienced attorney with extensive knowledge and experience litigating these laws can adequately help you.

 Schedule a Complimentary Case Consultation

-If you’ve been recently involved in a truck accident, do not attempt to handle the lawsuit on your own.
+If you were recently involved in a truck accident, do not attempt to handle the lawsuit on your own.
 We offer a no win, no fee guarantee for our personal injury cases.
 This means you don’t owe us anything unless we recover compensation for you.
-Contact us to schedule your free consultation and at (404) 562-8857.
-We’re here to ensure that you get the compensation you deserve because, Our Firm Cares!
+Contact us to schedule your free consultation, (404) 562-8857.
+We’re here to ensure that you get the compensation you deserve because Our Firm Cares!